istio/istio.io/content/en/docs/ops/integrations/loadbalancers/index.md

 ## Integration Modes

 In "standalone" mode, the third party ingress is directly sending to backends.
-In this case, the backends presumably have Istio sidecars injected;
+In this case, the backends presumably have Istio sidecars injected.

 {{< mermaid >}}
 graph LR